 e.g. $str1 = ‘This string is enclosed in single quotes’;

 The difference between single and double quote string is the double-quoted strings will replace variables inside the strings to their values.
 Also, the double-quoted strings interpret certain character sequences.

 $checkstr = “It will print $var_name!”;

 It will print name

-Note, there is no specific limits in length of strings.
+Note, there is no specific limits in lengths of strings.

 The escape sequence

 Strings that are enclosed in double quotes will see the following characters, also known as the escape sequence, as described below:

 - r meant to be replaced by the carriage-return character.